 Arts, history and heritage in Braidwood

-This pretty country town, 100 km to the east of Canberra, has historic Georgian buildings, beautiful old stone churches, 100-year-old oak trees and craft and antique shops.
+This pretty Country NSW town, 88 km east of Canberra, has historic Georgian buildings, beautiful old stone churches, 100-year-old oak trees, and craft and antique shops.
 The town is an artistic hub, with the studios of artists, potters, ironworkers, craftspeople and fashion designers all based in the town's historic buildings.

-There are plenty of things to keep you entertained in and around Braidwood.
-Browse through galleries, antique shops and craft stores, learn about the gold rush era at the Braidwood Museum or have a beer at the Royal Mail Hotel.
+There are plenty of things to see and do in and around Braidwood.
+Browse through galleries, antique shops and craft stores, learn about the gold-rush era at the Braidwood Museum or have a beer at the Royal Mail Hotel.